 Aletsch glacier - A view from our expert author

-At 21.6km long, the UNESCO-listed Aletsch glacier is the longest in the world.
+At 21.6km long, the UNESCO-listed Aletsch glacier is the longest in Europe.

 The view down the Aletsch glacier is spectacular, the great tongue of ice weaving its way downhill © Andre Meier, Switzerland Tourism